napoleonfreitaspaajanen/MyRepo/ProgrammingLanguageGuides/AtomWriting.md

 - Settings > Editor set tabtype to soft and two spaces.
 - Packages > autocomplete plus > autocomplete only on tab (otherwise also completes on enter)
 - To see invisibles, press window: toggle invisibles in CP
-- markdown document outline package is helpful to nagivate quickly.
+- Markdown document outline package is helpful to nagivate quickly.
 Needs a vertical split though

 # Pandoc
 To use Pandoc to convert to pdf, you need the package platformio-ide-terminal.